andrey123h/document-vectorization/README.md

 For this assignment, PostgreSQL was chosen as the storage layer instead of a dedicated *vector database*.
 Since the assignment does not require similarity search, a vector database would add unnecessary complexity.

-In a *production-grade system* where embedding-based retrieval or similarity search is required, a vector database (or the pgvector PostgreSQL extension) would be the appropriate choice.
+In a **production grade system** where embedding-based retrieval or similarity search is required, a vector database (or the pgvector PostgreSQL extension) would be the appropriate choice.

 The Gemini Embeddings API returns dense numerical vectors.
 To preserve precision, embeddings are stored in PostgreSQL using the `DOUBLE PRECISION[]` data type.